mmomtchev/mmomtchev/AERIAL_SPORTS.md

 It requires vast amounts of training and hundreds of skydiving and BASE jumps before the first flight.

-There have been some attempts at creating a governing body and official aerobatics competitions, but the general situation is that wingsuit flying doesn't meet the safety criteria for official skydiving and it is (almost) always performed as an illegal activity.
+There have been some attempts at creating a governing body and official aerobatics competitions, but the general situation is that wingsuit flying doesn't meet the safety criteria for official skydiving and it is (almost) always perf ormed as an illegal activity.

 It is a very high risk activity, especially in its most extreme form, the so-called proximity flying, and when performed with a BASE jump start.

-There are few comprehensive studies on the fatality rates but according to some sources, annual rates as high as 1:60 have been cited for proximity flying with a BASE exit.
+There are few comprehensive studies on the fatality rates but according to some sources, annual rates as high as 1:60 have been cited for proximity flying with a BASE exit - this is 70 times the motorcycle fatality rate.

 # Speed Flying